solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Docker Desktop
 -   Azure CLI ([v2.51.0 or greater])
 -   [Helm 3.11.1 or greater] (for AKS deployment)
--   Visual Studio 2022 (only needed if there is a requirement to run/debug the solution locally)
+-   Visual Studio 2022 (only needed if you plan to run/debug the solution locally)

 > **NOTE**: Installation requires the choice of an Azure Region.
 Make
-> sure to set the region to the one used in the `<location>` value below
+> sure to set region you select which is used in the `<location>` value
-> supports Azure OpenAI services.
-See [Azure OpenAI service regions] for
+> below supports Azure OpenAI services.
+See [Azure OpenAI service
-> more information.
+> regions] for more information.

 ## Deployment steps

-Follow the steps below to deploy the solution to the Azure subscription.
+Follow the steps below to deploy the solution to your Azure subscription.

 1. Ensure all the prerequisites are installed.